osmanvarisli/Home-Health-Services/README.md

 unzip Home-Health-Services.zip
 cd Home-Health-Services

-# 2. Configure the database
+# 2. Import the database
+# The database is included in the 'DB-Home-Health-Services.sql' file.
-# Open the 'config/Database.php' file and set your database connection settings (host, username, password, database name)
+# Import it into your MySQL server, then open 'config/Database.php' and set your database connection settings (host, username, password, database name)

 # 3. Install all dependencies
 npm install